stevenc49/stevenc49.github.io/pages/practiceJournal.md

 Got the question [Find Right Interval]() today for the daily challenge and it seems doable.
 However, I messed up the initial implementation and had to spend a bit of time debugging.
 This debugging time should be factored into solving the problem so now I should work on speed of implementation and debugging.

+So leetcode time should be split between:
+- reviewing old problems in a round robin fashion (work on speed and recall)
+- doing new problems (from daily challenge or from lists) (work on learning new techniques)

 __________

 On the motivational and sustainable end, leetcoding could be very dry (it's a grind afterall), so intermix it with rental reseach and life planning.
 Like what you would do in a regular work day anyways.